 We have put in place arrangements for effective financial management during the year, and for the preparation of the accounting statements.
 To warrant a positive response to this assertion, the following processes need to be in place and effective:

-1.8 Budgeting.
-The authority needs to prepare and approve a budget in a timely manner before setting a precept or rates and prior to the commencement of the financial
+1.8 Budgeting - The authority needs to prepare and approve a budget in a timely manner before setting a precept or rates and prior to the

-- year.
-It needs to monitor actual performance against its budget during the year, taking corrective action where necessary.
-A financial appraisal needs to be undertaken before the authority commences any significant project or enters into any long term commitments. - 1.9 Accounting records and supporting documents.
-All authorities, including parish meetings where there is no parish council, need to appoint an officer to be responsible for the financial administration of the authority in accordance with section 151 of the Local Government Act 1972.
+- 1.9 Accounting records and supporting documents All authorities, other than parish meetings where there is no parish council, need to appoint an officer to be responsible for the financial administration of the authority in accordance with section 151 of the Local Government Act 1972.
+Section 150(6) of the same Act makes the chairman of a parish meeting (where there is no parish council) responsible for keeping its accounts.
 The authority needs to have satisfied itself that its Responsible Finance Officer (RFO) has determined a system of financial controls and discharged their duties under Regulation 4 of the Accounts and Audit Regulations 2015.
 The RFO needs to have put in place effective procedures to accurately and promptly record all financial transactions, and maintain up to date accounting records throughout the year, together with all necessary supporting information.
-The accounting statements in Section 2 of the annual return need to agree to the underlying records. - 1.10 Bank reconciliation.
-Statements reconciling each of the authority's bank accounts with its accounting records need to be prepared on a regular basis, including at the financial year-end, and reviewed by members of the authority. - 1.11 Investments.
-Arrangements need to be in place to ensure that the authority's funds are managed properly and that any amounts surplus to requirements are invested appropriately, in accordance with an approved strategy which needs to have regard to DCLG's statutory Guidance on local government investments.
-If total investments are to exceed £500,000 at any time during a financial year an authority needs to produce and approve an annual Investment Strategy in accordance with the DCLG guidance. - 1.12 Statement of accounts.
-The authority needs to ensure that arrangements are in place to enable preparation of an accurate and timely statement of accounts in compliance with its statutory obligations and proper practices. - 1.13 Supporting information on financial management and preparation of accounting statements can be found in Section 5.
+The accountability Return need to agree to the underlying records. - 1.10 Bank reconciliation Statements reconciling each of the authority's bank accounts with its accounting records need to be prepared on a regular basis, including at the financial year-end, and reviewed by members of the authority. - 1.11 Investments Arrangements need to be in place to ensure that the authority's funds are managed properly and that any amounts surplus to requirements are invested appropriately, in accordance with an approved strategy which needs to have regard to MHCLG's statutory Guidance on local government investments.
+If total investments are to exceed the threshold specified in MHCLG's statutory guidance at any time during a financial year, an authority needs to produce and approve an annual Investment Strategy in accordance with the MHCLG guidance. - 1.12 Statement of accounts The authority needs to ensure that arrangements are in place to enable preparation of an accurate and timely statement of accounts in compliance with its statutory obligations and proper practices. - 1.13 Reserves The authority needs to have regard to the need to put in place a General Reserve Policy and have reviewed the level and purpose of all Earmarked Reserves.
+Supporting information on financial management and preparation of accounting statements can be found in Section 5.

-Assertion 2: Internal Control
+Assertion 2 - Internal control